cardano-foundation/CIPs/CIP-0068/README.md

 This is a low-level representation of the metadata, following closely the structure of the Cardano foundation off-chain metadata registry.
 All UTF-8 encoded keys and values need to be converted into their respective byte's representation when creating the datum on-chain.

-Although version 2 can be added for compatibility reasons to the FT standard as well, it is expected to have much smaller impact than with NFTs.

 ```
 ; Explanation here: https://developers.cardano.org/docs/native-tokens/token-registry/cardano-token-registry/